-Novel, contentious and/or repercussive transactions must always be referred to ESFA for prior approval.
-ESFA may refer such transactions to HM Treasury for approval, so trusts should allow sufficient time for proposals to be considered.
+Novel, contentious and/or repercussive transactions must always be referred to ESFA for prior approval, and requests must be made to ESFA befiore the transaction occurs.
+Novel transactions are those of which the academy trust has no experience, or are outside its range of normal business.

-- Novel transactions are those of which the academy trust has no experience, or are outside its range of normal business. - Contentious transactions are those that might cause criticism of the trust by Parliament, the public or the media. - Repercussive transactions are those likely to cause pressure on other trusts to take a similar approach and hence have wider financial implications.
+- Contentious transactions are those that might cause criticism of the trust by Parliament, the public or the media. - Repercussive transactions are those likely to cause pressure on other trusts to take a similar approach and hence have wider financial implications.